redsquirrel/jargon/articles/btc-tx-streaming.md

 ## How it works

-I'm going to step through it line by line, in the approximate order of execution:
+I'm going to step through [the program](https://gist.github.com/redsquirrel/bce4ffbf0c677ac78fa7) line by line, in the approximate order of execution:

 [snippet: btc_transaction_firehose.rb:1,5]